KRFOSS/kali-docs/introduction/should-i-use-kali-linux/index.md

 Kali Linux is specifically geared to meet the requirements of professional penetration testing and security auditing.
 To achieve this, several core changes have been implemented in Kali Linux which reflect these needs:

-1. **Single user, root access by design:** Due to the nature of security audits, Kali Linux is designed to be used in a "[single, root user](/docs/policy/kali-linux-root-user-policy/)" scenario.
-Many of the tools used in penetration testing require escalated privileges, and while it's generally sound policy to only enable root privileges when necessary, in the use cases that Kali Linux is aimed at, this approach would be a burden.

-2. **Network services disabled by default:** Kali Linux contains systemd hooks that [disable network services](/docs/policy/kali-linux-network-service-policies/) by default.
+1. **Network services disabled by default:** Kali Linux contains systemd hooks that [disable network services](/docs/policy/kali-linux-network-service-policies/) by default.
 These hooks allow us to install various services on Kali Linux, while ensuring that our distribution remains secure by default, no matter what packages are installed.
 Additional services such as Bluetooth are also blacklisted by default.

-3. **Custom Linux kernel:** Kali Linux uses an upstream kernel, patched for wireless injection.
+2. **Custom Linux kernel:** Kali Linux uses an upstream kernel, patched for wireless injection.

-4. **A _minimal_ and _trusted_ set of repositories:** given the aims and goals of Kali Linux, maintaining the integrity of the system as a whole is absolutely key.
+3. **A _minimal_ and _trusted_ set of repositories:** given the aims and goals of Kali Linux, maintaining the integrity of the system as a whole is absolutely key.
 With that goal in mind, the set of upstream software sources which Kali uses is [kept to an absolute minimum](/docs/general-use/kali-linux-sources-list-repositories/).
 Many new Kali users are tempted to add additional repositories to their **sources.list**, but doing so runs a _very serious risk_ of breaking your Kali Linux installation.

 ## Is Kali Linux Right For You?